rampal-punia/ml-for-beginners/precision-recall-accuracy-f1score/accuracy_of_ml_model.md

 ## Mathematically, accuracy can be expressed as

-Accuracy = (Number of Correct Predictions) / (Total Number of Samples) Accuracy = (TP + TN) / (TP + TN + FP + FN)
+Accuracy = (Number of Correct Predictions) / (Total Number of Samples)

+Accuracy = (TP + TN) / (TP + TN + FP + FN)

+Where:

-where TP (True Positive) is the number of correctly predicted positive samples, TN (True Negative) is the number of correctly predicted negative samples, FP (False Positive) is the number of wrongly predicted positive samples, and FN (False Negative) is the number of wrongly predicted negative samples.
+- TP (True Positive) is the number of correctly predicted positive samples
+- TN (True Negative) is the number of correctly predicted negative samples
+- FP (False Positive) is the number of wrongly predicted positive samples, and
+- FN (False Negative) is the number of wrongly predicted negative samples

 ## Why is accuracy important?